About Yorkville

 Economy & Demographics

 Yorkville's economy is heavily influenced by the region's thriving wine industry.
 The community is home to several renowned wineries and vineyards, including the historic Yorkville Cellars, which contribute significantly to the local workforce and economic prosperity.
-Additionally, the area's natural beauty and outdoor recreational opportunities, such as the Anderson Valley, attract visitors and support related tourism-based businesses.
+The area's natural beauty and outdoor recreational opportunities, such as the Anderson Valley, attract visitors and support related tourism-based businesses.

 Other major employers in Yorkville include agricultural operations, small businesses, and service-based industries that cater to the needs of both local residents and the influx of tourists to the region.